ohjay/down-to-split/README.md

 ```

 ### Database Initialization
-Create and seed the database:
+If you don't have it already, you'll need to install Postgres (yes, the actual application!).
+Download the appropriate package [here](https://www.postgresql.org/), then follow the steps below in order to create and seed the database:
 ```ruby
 rake db:create
 rake db:migrate